ergo-services/ergo/docs/actors/pool.md

 }, nil
 ```

-When a sender tries to send beyond this limit, they receive `ErrProcessMailboxFull` (if using important delivery) or the message is dropped with a log entry.
-This backpressure prevents the system from accepting more work than it can handle.
+That product is the work in flight the pool can hold.
+Past it the message is **dropped**: the pool logs an error, increments `ergo:messages_unhandled` and releases the message.
+The sender is not told. `ErrProcessMailboxFull` comes from a target's own queue on the ordinary send path, and the pool's forwarding is not that path - a `Send` to a saturated pool returns `nil`, and a `Call` ends in the caller's own timeout with no indication of the cause.

-For external APIs (HTTP, gRPC), this translates to returning "503 Service Unavailable" when the pool is saturated.
-The pool size controls maximum concurrency, and the mailbox size controls burst capacity.
-Tune both based on your worker processing speed and acceptable latency.
+So this is a limit, not backpressure.
+If an external API is to answer "503 Service Unavailable" when the pool is saturated, that decision has to be made before the pool: check `ergo:messages_unhandled` from the inspect callback, or gate admission in the handler.
+The pool size controls maximum concurrency and the mailbox size controls burst capacity - tune both against worker processing speed and acceptable latency, and treat a rising drop counter as the signal that the sizing is wrong.

 ## Automatic Message Distribution